top of page

 Meet Julie

 The medicine managed the pain Julie was experiencing, but Julie didn't get diagnosis of fibromyalgia until around 18 years old after they saw a new female rheumatologist.
-Julie recounts the doctor after hearing their symptoms was confused why they weren't diagnosed earlier.
-They poked Julie in the Fibromyalgia pressure points, and then quickly stating, "You have Fibromyalgia.
-Did anyone tell you?"
+After the doctor heard the symptoms, they were confused about why Julie hadn’t been diagnosed earlier.
+They pressed on the fibromyalgia tender points and then quickly said, “You have fibromyalgia.
+Did anyone tell you?”
 Julie was shocked that the rheumatologist figured it out just by talking to her.

 Untitled_Artwork 12 copy 5_edited.png